About

 Structural Constraints

-• No reliance on interior furniture for structural integrity
+- No reliance on non-structural components for structural integrity

 Architectural Constraints